Ofor-David/serverless_mern_app/README.md

     ```bash
     cd serverless_mern_app
     ```
-3. Follow directives in subfolders to setup the backend and the frontend
+3. Follow directives in subfolders to setup the backend and the frontend.

 ## Contact